kehers/kehers.github.com/_posts/2016-04-22-now-realtime-node-js-deployments.markdown

 The free plan comes with 20 monthly deploys among other limitations like bandwidth, storage and filesize.
 I don't think deployments should count as a limiting factor.
 It's easy to blow 20 deploys on a single project in under an hour.

 `now` generates a unique URL for every new deployment.
 This means if you update a single character, it is treated as a new one and you get a new URL.
 (The old one will still work by the way).
-I should be able to consolidate my deployments to a single URL.
-Or/and delete ones I no longer need.
+I should be able to consolidate my deployments to a single URL. ~~Or/and delete ones I no longer need.~~ (Update: From 0.11.0 you can delete deployments with [`now -rm`](https://zeit.co/blog/now-rm-is-here-and-more)

 Still on pricing, there is no details about upgrading to the premium plan.
 I was also expecting to see custom domains somewhere [there](https://zeit.co/now/#pricing).